Naomi Overend: Motoring

+Death and legacy

 Overend died at Airfield House on 24 October 1993.
 In 2006 Dún Laoghaire Rathdown County Council renamed Wyckham Way as Overend Way in recognition of the contribution of both the Overend sisters.
 The Airfield Estate archive, including Overend papers, from 1805 to 2001 is housed at the OPW-Maynooth University Archive and Research Centre at Castletown House.